 E-commerce is both a positive and a negative for mall REITs

-General Growth CEO Sandeep Mathrani spent a lot of time on the conference call discussing the impact of e-commerce on his company (and mall REITs in general).
-It’s conventional wisdom these days that e-commerce means the end of the shopping mall (and brick-and-mortar retailers in general).
+General Growth (GGP) CEO Sandeep Mathrani spent a lot of time on the first quarter conference call discussing the impact of e-commerce on his company (and mall REITs in general, like Simon Property Group (SPH), Kimco Realty (KIM), and Realty Income Fund (O)).
+It bears repeating.
+It’s conventional wisdom these days that e-commerce giants like Amazon.com (AMZN) means the end of the shopping mall (and brick-and-mortar retailers in general).
 But Mathrani laid out some important facts that dispute this view of the world.

 In 1995, catalog and direct mail sales accounted for about 10% of total sales in the U.S. In 2013, e-commerce came in at just under 9% of sales.
 So, in a lot of ways, it’s incorrect to assume that e-commerce sales are cannibalizing in-store sales—they’re really just catalog sales being routed through a new channel.

 Mathrani put out another interesting tidbit—that half of e-commerce sales were ship-to-store last year.
-Customers like the ship-to-store option because it gives them a physical place to return the merchandise to yet still has the convenience of online shopping.
+Customers like the ship-to-store option because it gives them a physical place to return the merchandise to, and yet, has the convenience of online shopping.
 Retailers are becoming more sophisticated in inventory management and are integrating in-store and online systems.
 Finally, retailers are figuring out that the ship-to-store model also helps drive impulse sales.
 Instead of viewing e-commerce as a threat, smart retailers are viewing it as simply another avenue to drive sales.

 Finally, Mathrani made a critical point—that e-commerce is becoming a way to vet new concepts.
 Some brands that used to be 100% online are now building brick-and-mortar operations.
 One brand specifically mentioned was Boston Proper, which is owned by Chicos (CHS).
 Given that the brand has worked out well online, the company has been building stores.

-The takeaway from this analysis is that holders of mall REIT stocks should expect earnings (and therefore dividends) to continue to increase going forward as the economy improves.
+The takeaway from this analysis is that holders of mall REIT stocks should expect earnings (and so, dividends) to continue to increase going forward, as the economy improves.